 Substitute Bill No. 1487 proposes significant amendments to the regulations governing transportation network companies (TNCs) and third-party delivery services in Connecticut.
-Notably, the bill removes the language that classifies TNC drivers as independent contractors, thereby altering their employment status.
-It introduces new definitions for riders, potential riders, and clarifies the term "digital network."
-The registration process for TNCs will shift from a flat fee to a tiered structure based on the number of active drivers, with fees ranging from $5,000 for fewer than 50 drivers to $30,000 for 200 or more drivers.
-Additionally, TNCs will be required to implement real-time messaging in English and Spanish, display driver information to riders, and provide detailed electronic receipts post-ride.
+Notably, the bill deletes the existing language that classifies TNC drivers as independent contractors, thereby potentially reclassifying them as employees.
+It introduces new definitions, including "potential transportation network company rider" and "digital network," while updating the definition of "transportation network company vehicle."
+The registration process for TNCs is also modified, replacing the flat $5,000 fee with a tiered structure based on the number of active drivers, ranging from $5,000 for fewer than 50 drivers to $30,000 for 200 or more drivers.
+Additionally, the bill mandates real-time messaging capabilities in English and Spanish, requires TNCs to display driver information to riders, and establishes penalties for deceptive practices.

 Statutes affected: